 The CyberGhost Windows VPN Client

 As part of this review, I was able to test the CyberGhost Windows client to get a better idea of the VPN.
+For some reason, CyberGhost is very proud of the fact that its software is German-made.
 I was happy to see specific profiles (such as streaming and torrenting), as well as the ability to browse the complete CyberGhost server list.

 All things considered, I was highly satisfied with the CyberGhost Windows client.
 The feel of the client is very smooth, and the server browser is an excellent and quick way to find the fastest VPN servers.